Health Psychology Reflections

 Reflections are not done in pods, but as individuals.
 You will need to respond to 5 prompts to which you will respond with a (2-minute maximum) Kaltura video.
 This video will then be posted to a discussion board.
 These posts cannot be late - so do not wait until the last minute.

 In addition to your own posts, you can respond to other students' posts.
 This will earn you bonus points, as long as they are meaningful and respectful.
+The more video posts you respond to (even within the same week) the more points you will earn.
 Please note that once a new reflection opens, the ability to respond to the previous post will close.

 Freaked out?
 Terrified?
 I am pretty sure you are not alone.
 Take comfort in that I am not looking for "earth shattering" revelations.
 I don't care if you get tongue-tied and nothing "comes out right".
 We all have days like this.
 What is important is that you think and talk about what you are learning.
 We will become more comfortable with each other as the semester progresses.
 This will get easier - and hopefully really, REALLY fun!